landlord/landlord/README.md

 [AOT](http://openjdk.java.net/jeps/295) with dead code elimination could also diminish the need for landlord - as the JVM process reduces its memory footprint toward that of native languages such as [Go](https://golang.org/).
 So perhaps landlord has a short lifespan in this regard; doubly important then that the impact of landlord on the programmer is minimal in order to faciliate potential future migrations.

+[IBM's J9 JRE](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_7.0.0/com.ibm.java.lnx.70.doc/user/java_jvm.html) (which [OpenJ9](https://www.eclipse.org/openj9/) is derived from) [provided a multi-tenant JVM in 2013 as a technology preview](https://www.ibm.com/developerworks/library/j-multitenant-java/index.html).
+This multitenant JVMlooked as though it would fully achieve Landlord's objectives.
+However, at least with OpenJ9, the multitenancy feature seems to be missing.
+Please raise an issue on this README if more information can be provided.

 ## Why
 JVM programs take up too much resident memory.
 Back in the day of Java 1.1, a minimal JVM application outputting "Hello world" would take about about 4MiB of resident memory.
 Nowadays, the same program in Java 8 takes around 35MiB of resident memory i.e. almost 9 times as much!
 While Java 9's modules and AOT will help reduce the JVM's footprint, there's a lot of commonality between the JRE's of an individual JVM that can be shared.